vippsas/vipps-recurring-api/vipps-recurring-api.md

 #### Agreement fields and their usage in the Vipps MobilePay app

 * `pricing`: Price of the subscription.
 * `interval`: Describes how often the user will be charged.
 * `productName`: A short description of the subscription.
 Will be displayed as the agreement name in the Vipps MobilePay app.
 * `productDescription`: More details about the subscription.
 Optional field.
-* `merchantAgreementUrl`: URL where Vipps can send the customer to view/manage their subscription.
+* `merchantAgreementUrl`: URL where you will send the customer to view/manage their subscription.
 See [Merchant agreement URL](#merchant-agreement-url).

 ![Agreement fields](images/agreement_fields.png)

 **Please note:** To create agreements with support for variable amounts on charges, see [Recurring agreements with variable amount](#recurring-agreements-with-variable-amount).